-As at and for the periods as disclosed in the financial statements (see note 1)
+As at and for the period as disclosed in the financial statements (see note 1)

-1. Renaissance Investments family of funds - Organization of the Funds and Financial Reporting Periods
+1. CIBC Investment Grade Bond funds - Organization of the Funds and Financial Reporting Periods

-Each of the funds in the Renaissance Investments family of funds (referred to individually, as a Fund, and collectively, as the Funds) is a mutual fund trust (except for Renaissance Global Real Estate Currency Neutral Fund and CIBC Global Growth Balanced Fund, which are unit trusts).
+Each of the CIBC Investment Grade Bond Funds (referred to individually, as a Fund, and collectively, as the Funds) is a mutual fund trust.
 The Funds are organized under the laws of Ontario and governed by a declaration of trust (referred to as the Declaration of Trust).
 The address of the Funds' head office is 81 Bay Street, 20th Floor, CIBC Square, Toronto, Ontario, M5J 0E7.